-Couple’s outrage as car insurance hiked 90%: ‘trying to mug me when I wasn’t looking’
+Couple’s outrage as car insurance hiked 90%: ‘Trying to mug me when I wasn’t looking’

 The couple from Lymm, Cheshire, have been loyal customers of Direct Line for a decade, with nine years of no-claims bonus.
 Mr Blears, 53, was so angry he sent the insurer a “sweary tweet, before deleting it!” and left “a stinking review on Trustpilot”.

-Car insurance is now the third biggest bill for households, behind council tax and energy, according to the comparison site Confused.com.
-Exclusive data from the analyst Consumer Intelligence shows that average premiums have rocketed by 48 per cent in the 12 months to June 2023.
+Car insurance is now the third-biggest bill for households, behind council tax and energy, according to the comparison site Confused.com.
+Exclusive data from the analyst Consumer Intelligence shows that average premiums rocketed by 48 per cent in the 12 months to June 2023.

-Mr Blears, who runs a training and coaching business called Bit Famous with Penny, a former BBC presenter, said he thinks insurers are “using high inflation as an excuse to fleece customers”.
+Mr Blears, who runs a training and coaching business called Bit Famous with Ms Haslam, a former BBC presenter, said he thinks insurers are “using high inflation as an excuse to fleece customers”.

-Penny, 51, added: “We haven’t raised our prices for clients this year, what makes insurance companies think they can hike theirs?"
+Ms Haslam, 51, added: “We haven’t raised our prices for clients this year; what makes insurance companies think they can hike theirs?”

-Steve doesn’t normally shop around and compare quotes to get a better deal, as he says it’s too time-consuming and he thought Direct Line would value their loyalty.
-However, faced with the high renewal quotes, Steve used Moneysupermarket to see if he could switch to a cheaper insurer.
+Mr Blears doesn’t normally shop around and compare quotes to get a better deal, as he says it’s too time-consuming and he thought Direct Line would value the couple’s loyalty.
+However, faced with the high renewal quotes, Mr Blears used MoneySuperMarket to see if he could switch to a cheaper insurer.

-He has now moved to RAC for a cost of £535, and transferred Penny’s policy to Aviva, for £536.
+He has now moved to RAC for a price of £535, and transferred Ms Haslam’s policy to Aviva, for £536.
 They have saved £881 by ditching Direct Line and moving elsewhere.

 David Trenner, from Liverpool, was also shocked to open a renewal letter from his car insurer and discover a massive increase in the quote.
 Esure said it was putting up the price for his Renault Clio from £283 a year to £547 – a 93 per cent hike.

-Mr Trenner, 67, said: "I was pretty shocked.
-I expected a small increase because of inflation, but not 93%."
+Mr Trenner, 67, said: “I was pretty shocked.
+I expected a small increase because of inflation, but not 93 per cent.

 “There doesn’t seem to be any point in a protected no-claims bonus if they do that.
 I had a claim about 15 years ago but I don’t remember the premium going up much then.”

-Another customer fuming about the cost of his car insurance is Leigh Daniels, a barristers clerk from Moulton, Cheshire.
+Another customer fuming about the cost of his car insurance is Leigh Daniels, a barrister’s clerk from Moulton in Cheshire.

-“I then had to go crawling back to LV, but I did manage to get a mighty £26.09 off the renewal quote.”
+“I then had to go crawling back to LV, but I did manage to get a mighty £26.09 off the renewal quote,” he said.

 Mr Daniels still faces paying almost £200 more for his motor insurance compared to last year.
 He said the huge increase along with “the vast rise in the price of grocery shopping and utility bills is going to put an enormous strain on our family’s finances and we are running out of ways to subsidise these unacceptable increases”.